A Clinical Study on New Negative Pressure Wound Therapy Dressing in the Management of Chronic & Acute Wounds

 Study Population

-This study aims to enroll up to 23 subjects from one clinical site in Canada with appropriate wound types including:
+This study aims to enroll up to 42 subjects from clinical sites in the United States and Canada with appropriate wound types including:

 • Chronic* (this may include DFUs, VLUs, Pressure Ulcers but this is not an exhaustive list)